Ontraport/frontend-interview-test-short/README.md

 Thank you for taking the time to take our test.

 ###Requirements:
+0. All computation must take place on the client.
+Sorry no posting to the server, we want to see your front end skills.
 1. To get started fork this repo into your own GitHub account.
 2. Using the existing form markup in `index.html`, create a script that on form submit prepends the contents of the from `<input type="text" name="post" placeholder="thoughts?"/>` to `<div id="page">`.
 3. For each input value prepended, concatenate the second of the current browser date to the input value.
-4. Once you finish coding, you can submit it to us in one of two ways.
-1. Get the code into your github repository and issue a pull request.
-OR 2.
-Zip up your code and send an email to recruiting@ontraport.com with the subject line "Front-end short test".
+4. Commit your code to your public git repo or zip it up.
+Then send us an email with the subject "Front-end short test" that contains a link to your repo or has your test zip attached.

 Feel free to use any JS or CSS frameworks.